nasa-jpl/ION-DTN/gh-pages/docs/Platform-Macros-Error-Reporting.md

 void writeMemo(char *msg)
 ```

 Writes one log message, using the currently defined message logging function.
+To construct a more complex string, it is customary and safer to use the isprintf function to build a message string first, and then pass that string as an argument to writeMemo.

 ### writeMemoNote ###